 Using the available data, specifically on prices, we will create the map of market nodes and links across Africa and Southeast Asia.
 [I will write up some more on this… DU]

-2. Examine market integration in presence of ethnic linkages and informal institutions (Years 1-2)
+2. Examine market integration and food insecurity in presence of conflict, ethnic linkages and informal institutions (Years 1-2)

-We will also use market integration across territory and over time as a means of accounting for the functioning of formal and informal institutions.
+We will also use market integration across territory and over time as a means of accounting for the functioning of formal and informal institutions, and to see how a decrease in market integration and shocks to prices can lead to potential food insecurity.
 In the quantitative analysis, we treat factors (both internal and external) that can impede the flows of information, people, and goods between markets as shocks that may slow down price transmission speed or could theoretically temporarily cease price transmission entirely.
 The data on conflict incidents across cities and rural towns of Africa and Southeast Asia will be sourced from Armed Conflict Location & Event Data Project (ACLED), available at https://acleddata.com.
 In terms of the ability of (informal) institutions to function in the face of conflict, however, not all conflicts are the same.
 Conflict where government or rebel forces are actively attempting to take over territory, as well as different types of armed violence, is anticipated to be more disruptive to the existing linkages among the markets, than protests and riots, that typically are localized in central districts of a city, and often are seen as a consequence rather than the cause of price dispersion among the markets (Bellemare, 2015).
 Moreover, because the data maintains records of the change of control (either peaceful or due to an armed conflict), by tracing such datapoints, we will be able to recover the timeline of a territory’s control by the central government or the rebel group.
 This will allow us to identify the subset of regions under common governance, be that formal or informal.

-The foregoing complements our goal to map the markets to clan control (using data we already collected for DP130103966) and use clans as an indicator of institutions that can enforce contracts and increase trust among market participants, similar to how Aker et al 2010, 2014 use ethnic boundaries in Niger and Nigeria.
-Somalis are generally divided into patrilineal clan families, which are in turn divided into sub-clans, and sub-sub clans.
-The clan structure provides many of the structures necessary for a reasonable level of market certainty, dispute resolution, and civil order (Dua & Menkhaus, 2012; Hoehne, 2015; S. Phillips, 2013), although of course clans are also associated with many conflicts.
-The clans have strong, and enduring informal norms and understandings that permeate (but do not necessarily determine) most aspects of Somali life.
-Through these interpersonal connections and norms, social networks provide economic well-being, provide physical security, and constrain individuals' behavior, inasmuch as violating the norms of the networks can lead to severe consequences (Collins, 2009).
-Therefore, not only will the data allow us to examine regime-dependency in market integration over time (e.g., during the times of war relative to more peaceful times), but also across space (e.g., between locations with similar institutions vs. those without).

-In the case of both conflict and policy and sanctions shocks, the effect is essentially to create borders between markets that may or may not be permeable.
-The extent to which market price integration responds to these shocks (or does not), or continues even across the borders serves as an indicator of the presence and function of informal institutions.
+In the presence of conflict (and other shocks), the effect is essentially to create borders between markets that may or may not be permeable, and to change market participants’ behaviour.
+The extent to which market price integration responds to these shocks (or does not), or continues even across the borders serves as an indicator of both food insecurity in different areas, and to suggest the presence (or lack thereof) of informal institutions.
 To overcome these barriers, social networks, which provide credit, information, and dispute resolution to reduce transactions are perhaps the underlying factor in the functioning of informal institutions.
-We measure these social networks and mechanisms both quantitatively and qualitatively.
+We can bring in narrative data on specific countries from secondary sources to explore the mechanisms by which market participants change behaviour and decrease costs associated with moving people, goods, and information between markets within the country, and between the country and overseas markets, in the face of dysfunctional formal institutions and the shocks.